 We’re looking forward to finding the perfect producer for Jay and getting his tracks out there.
-If you’d like to achieve this too you can find the perfect person to work with in our community of thousands or have a chat with our artist development and music promotions team!
+If you’d like to achieve this too you can find the perfect person to work within our community of thousands or have a chat with our marketing or artist development and music promotions team!

 All you have to do is sign up now and get access to all this and much much more.
 The best thing?
 You get the first 14-days free, no strings attached!